aperturerobotics/controllerbus/README.md

  - **Config**: configuration for a controller or process.
  - **Controller**: goroutine which can create & handle Directives.
  - **Directive**: a cross-controller request or declaration of target state.
- - **Bus**: communication channel between Controllers.
+ - **Bus**: communication channel between running Controllers.
+ - **Factory**: constructor for controller and configuration objects.

-Controller Bus provides a common pattern for structuring modular Go projects.
+Controller Bus provides a pattern for structuring modular Go projects.

 ## Examples